 An applied, hands-on course that introduces students to the computing design software environment and the basics of Adobe Creative Suite and video editing software as tools to engage in the design process for the conceptualizaton and creation of communication design solutions.
-Prereq: ADVE, CCOM and PURE majors or minors.
+Prereq: ADVE, CCOM, PURE or STCM majors or minors.

 ADPR 2200.
 Media Writing.
 3 cr. hrs.

 Factual and persuasive writing for the mass media.
 Introduction to and practice in newswriting, public relations writing and advertising copywriting.
 Basic information gathering.
 In-class writing exercises require use of computers.
-Prereq: ENGL 1001 and COMM 1100 or equivalent.
-Restricted to declared ADVE, CCOM or PURE majors or minors.
+Prereq: ENGL 1001 or COMM 1100; declared ADVE, CCOM, PURE or STCM majors or minors; or cons. of instr.

 ADPR 3200.
 Strategic Communication Design.
 3 cr. hrs.